Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 == Introduction to Karnaugh Maps

 #definition[
-  A _Karnaugh map (K-map)_ is a 2D grid representation of a truth table, arranged using Gray code so that adjacent cells differ in exactly one variable.
+  A _Karnaugh map (K-map)_ is a 2D grid representation of a truth table, arranged using Gray code so that adjacent cells (including wraparound) differ in exactly one variable.
 ]

 #Block(color: yellow)[
-  *Key insight:*
-  K-maps visualize the algebraic identity: $(x and y) or (x and not y) = x$
+  *Core idea:* K-maps transform algebraic minimization into visual pattern recognition.

-  Adjacent 1s in the map represent terms that can be combined!
+  Adjacent groups of 1s correspond to terms that can be simplified by eliminating variables.
 ]

 #columns(2)[
   *Advantages:*
-  - Visual and intuitive
+  - Visual pattern recognition
-  - Fast for small functions
+  - Fast for small functions (2-5 variables)
-  - Shows all simplifications
+  - Shows all simplification opportunities
-  - No complex computation
+  - Educational value

   #colbreak()

   *Limitations:*
-  - Practical only for $<=$ 5-6 variables
+  - Practical only for ≤6 variables
+  - Manual grouping required
   - Doesn't scale to large functions
-  - Requires manual grouping skill
-  - Can miss some patterns in 6+ vars
+  - Use Quine-McCluskey or ESPRESSO for 6+ variables
 ]

 // TODO: mention that K-map produces minimal DNF.
 It could also be used for min-CNF, if we analyze 0s instead of 1s.